tyduptyler13/MyCoding/README.md

 Lesson4
 -------
-Reusing functions for new purposes - Learning to encapsulate old code to serve a new purpose.
+Arrays - Learning how arrays can help with your tasks.

 Lesson5
 -------